nubenetes/awesome-kubernetes/docs/introduction.md

 - [dzone: 7 Microservices Best Practices for Developers 🌟](https://dzone.com/articles/7-microservices-best-practices-for-developers) In this article, we’ll look at some microservices best practices and suggest a few ways to help you design, orchestrate, and secure your microservices architecture.
 - [zdnet.com: Why microservices need event-driven architecture](https://www.zdnet.com/article/when-microservices-need-event-driven-architecture/) A call for greater microservice stability and alignment in legacy environments
 - [learncsdesign.medium.com: Microservices Design Patterns](https://learncsdesign.medium.com/microservices-design-patterns-91fe56a33a47)
+- [==simform.com: 10 Microservice Best Practices: The 80/20 Way==](https://www.simform.com/blog/microservice-best-practices/) **Microservice architecture brings higher flexibility and ease of development through decoupled services.
+However, microservice architecture has specific challenges like efficiency, consistency, security, etc. So, here are some of the microservice best practices, along with real-life usage accounts from leading companies.**

 ## Microservice Patterns
 - [capstonec.com: You Will Love These Cloud-native App Architecture Patterns 🌟](https://capstonec.com/2020/10/08/cloud-native-app-architecture-patterns)